Notes on Randomized Algorithms: The Azuma-Hoeffding inequality

 If $Z_i$ is a random variable describing which edges are present between $i$ and vertices less than $i$, then the $Z_i$ are all independent, and we can write $χ = f(Z_1,\dots,Z_n)$ for some function $f$ (this function may not be very easy to compute, but it exists).
 Then $X_t$ as defined above is just $\ExpCond{f}{Z_1,\dots,Z_t}$.

 Now observe that $f$ has the bounded difference property with $c_t = 1$: if I change the edges for some vertex $v_t$, I can't increase the number of colors I need by more than $1$, since in the worst case I can always take whatever coloring I previously had for all the other vertices and add a new color for $v_t$.
-This implies that the difference between any two graphs $G$ and $G'$ that differ only in the value of some $Z_t$ is at most one, because going between them is an increase on one direction or the other.
+This implies that the difference between any two graphs $G$ and $G'$ that differ only in the value of some $Z_t$ is at most one, because going between them is an increase in one direction or the other.

 McDiarmid's inequality \eqref{eq-McDiarmids-inequality} then says that $\Prob{\abs*{χ-\Exp{χ}} ≥ t} ≤ 2e^{-2t^2/n}$; in other words, the chromatic number of a random graph is tightly concentrated around its mean, even if we don't know what that mean is.

-(This proof is due to Shamir and Spencer~\cite{ShamirS1987}.)
+This proof is due to Shamir and Spencer~\cite{ShamirS1987}.
+Much better bounds are known on the expected value and distribution of $χ(G(n,p))$ for many values of $n$ and $p$ than are given by this crude result.
+For a more recent paper that cites many of these see~\cite{Heckel2021}.